-- Consider opportunities to provide additional Sites and Cabin Spaces. - Consider upgrades to existing tourist sites in general to ensure suitable surfaces and access. - Consider opportunities to upgrade semipermanent holiday van sites to cabins and powered tourist sites. - Ensure site presentation, maintenance and compliance standards are in place and enforced. - Protect and enhance the visual amenity of the Park and adjoining land. - Conduct upgrades in accordance with best practices for environmental responsibility and sustainability.
+- Consider opportunities to provide additional Sites and Cabin Spaces. - Consider upgrades to existing tourist sites in general to ensure suitable surfaces and access. - Consider opportunities to upgrade holiday van sites to cabins and powered tourist van sites. - Ensure site presentation, maintenance and compliance standards are in place and enforced. - Provide native vegetation and landscaping as determined by Council. - Protect and enhance the visual amenity of the Park and adjoining land. - Conduct upgrades in accordance with best practices for environmental responsibility and sustainability.